A Love Letter To New York

 The subway becomes routine.

-Times Square becomes something you avoid instead of experience.
+Times Square becomes somewhere you avoid instead of experience.

 You move through the city with purpose instead of curiosity.